SSWConsulting/SSW.Rules.Content/rules/sql-server-cpu-pressure/rule.md

 <!--endintro-->

+1. Should you throw hardware at the problem
-1. Update the index statistics
+2. Update the index statistics
-2. Identify high CPU queries
+3. Identify high CPU queries
-3. Identify poor queries (reading too much data either columns or rows)
+4. Identify poor queries (reading too much data either columns or rows)
-4. Identify missing indexes
+5. Identify missing indexes

+# Add more CPUs

+In many situations, the problem is poorly specifying the hardware configuration for your SQL Server.
+It's worth thinking about whether increasing the server specifications is the easiest solution, or whether optimising the applications are a better choice.

 # Update index statistics